szczurek-lab/hyformer/README.md

-# Jointformer
+# Hyformer

-The official implementation of [Jointformer](https://arxiv.org/abs/2310.02066), a [joint model](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/LasserreBishopMinka06.pdf) that simultaneously generates new molecules and predicts their properties.
+The official implementation of [Hyformer](https://arxiv.org/abs/2310.02066), a [joint model](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/LasserreBishopMinka06.pdf) that simultaneously generates new molecules and predicts their properties.

-For using Jointformer, refer to [Getting Started](#getting-started) section.
+For using Hyformer, refer to [Getting Started](#getting-started) section.
 For reproducing experiments TBA.

 ## Getting Started